-Crop flow from the conditioner rolls to the forming shield
+Crop flow from the conditioner rolls to the forming shield:

-- The rear baffle on the R85 header should be in the uppermost position.
-However, it may need to be lowered for center windrowing. - Remove the fins on the rear baffle to prevent interference with the crop flow. - The crop trajectory arc is higher with a steeper header angle.
-Header angle should be set such that the crop is projected at a maximum arc height without excessive contact with the top forming shield. - It may be possible to shoot crop above the forming shield with extreme header angle and rear baffle positions. - In rocky conditions where a DWA is necessary, adjust gauge rollers to achieve correct stubble height while maintaining proper crop trajectory. - Header height affects the header angle.
+- The rear baffle on the R85 disc header should be in the uppermost position; however, it may need to be lowered for center windrowing. - The crop trajectory arc is higher with a steeper header angle.
+Set header angle to throw crop at the maximum arc height without contacting the top forming shield excessively. - Removing the fins on the rear baffle may improve crop trajectory to the rear baffle. - It may be possible to throw crop above the forming shield with extreme header angle and rear baffle positions. - In rocky conditions where a DWA is necessary, adjust gauge rollers to achieve correct stubble height while maintaining proper crop trajectory. - Header height affects the header angle.
 Ideally the lift linkage should be fully down at all times. - The conditioner roll gap should be small enough to properly grab the crop and throw it. - The roll speed is mechanically tied to the disc speed and can affect how fast the crop is projected.
 Roll speed should be in the recommended range.

-Forming shield settings
+Forming shield settings: